-An M.A. candidate at ENMU, Jennifer’s upcoming fiction will appear in The Dime Show Review, and her

-  poetry can be found in The Hole in the Head Review and Riza Publishing’s #projecthealthylove.
-Her

-  chapbook, re/integration, was a Cathexis Northwest finalist.
-Jennifer writes amid the chaos created

-  by the two teenagers and silver Labradors she shares with her spouse just outside Denver, Colorado.
+An M.A. candidate at ENMU, Jennifer’s fiction appears in The Dime Show Review, and her poetry can be found in The Hole in the Head Review, Riza Publishing’s #projecthealthylove, Trade West Review, and Voices.
+Her chapbook, re/integration, was a Cathexis Northwest finalist.
+Jennifer writes amid the chaos created by the two teenagers and silver Labradors she shares with her spouse just outside Denver, Colorado.

 Alexandria Crowson, Assistant Editor

 Originally from Winslow, Arizona, Alexandria is pursuing a Master’s in English at ENMU.
 She loves to travel, but spends her days helping students find their unique voice at the ENMU Writing Center, and advocates for residents as a Hall Director for ENMU.

 Originally hailing from Kansas, Tiara is pursing her MA in English at ENMU.
 She has has publications in both poetry and short fiction which can be found in Lines from the Middle of Nowhere 2018 & 2019, and in The Kansas Anthology of Emerging Poets 2019.
 After graduation, she hopes to pursue a career in publishing as an editor or in non-profits as a grant writer.

 Katherine Perelas, Graphic Designer

 Katherine Perelas is a student at ENMU studying graphic design and marketing.
 She is currently working as the lead graphic artist of Campus Life.
 She likes being creative whether that mean taking photos, sketching, or creating the posters that come out of her